Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to the hottest period of the year, typically late summer, when things seem sluggish or particularly oppressive.
-The phrase is figurative, referring to the oppressive heat rather than actual "dog days."
+The idiom is figurative, referring to the oppressive heat rather than actual "dog days."

 Origin: